Technical Papers

 SOPs for Critical Cleaning

-This article is Chapter 5 of Valutek’s Technical Paper Series:
+This is Chapter 5 of Valutek's Technical Paper Series:

 Standard Operating Procedures for Controlled Environments

-By the end of this chapter, readers will understand how to:
+By the end of Chapter 5, readers will understand how to:

 • Develop SOPs for product-contact surfaces and sensitive tools